Amanda Alder Dance Academy runs over 60 classes a week with around 600 students attending.

 He is a fantastic pianist who can also be found backstage moving the props and scenery during shows!

-We are also very lucky to have Miss Zoe assisiting with the Monday Risinghurst classes, Miss Liberty, Miss Hannah and Miss Olivia at the Wootton classes and Miss Jordan at the Abingdon classes.
+We are also very lucky to have Miss Zoe assisiting with the Monday Risinghurst classes, Miss Neela, Miss Hannah and Miss Olivia at the Wootton classes and Miss Jordan at the Abingdon classes.